Frequently Asked Questions

 I don't have the fonts/typefaces.
 What can I do?

-If you are working with our office to create your project, our designers will use the correct typefaces, and you do not need to purchase them.
+If you are working with a pre-approved freelancer, he or she will have the typefaces and use them to create your pieces; you do not need to purchase them.

 What logo should I use?

 From an identity standpoint, logos are critical to marketing.
 A logo is seen as a single visible manifestation of an organization's brand, and it conveys our core values and messages.